Language Models as Semantic Teachers: Post-Training Alignment for Medical Audio Understanding: Methodology

 where $\langle \cdot, \cdot \rangle_F$ is the Frobenius inner product.
 The alignment loss seeks to maximize this similarity:

+We use the LLM as a source of \emph{clinical-language semantics} for regularization and do not interpret this alignment as physiological ground truth or causal biomedical understanding.
+The alignment is performed on clip-level global embeddings and does not explicitly model event-level temporal--semantic correspondence within a recording.

-\textbf{Acoustic Preservation via Self-Supervised Modeling (SSM).} The alignment loss alone could cause the audio encoder to discard acoustic information not present in the simplified text reports, a phenomenon known as representation collapse \cite{jing2021understanding}.
-To counteract this and preserve fine-grained temporal details, we incorporate the audio encoder's self-supervised objective, $\mathcal{L}_{\text{SSM}}$.
-For many state-of-the-art audio models, this is a masked acoustic modeling loss~\cite{huang2022masked}, which involves reconstructing masked patches of the input spectrogram or contrastive objective~\cite{saeed2021contrastive}.
-In our case, they act as a powerful regularizer, ensuring the audio representations do not catastrophically forget their core acoustic modeling capabilities.
+\textbf{Acoustic Preservation via Self-Supervised Modeling (SSM).} The alignment loss alone may cause the audio encoder to discard acoustic information not captured by simplified text reports (representation collapse \cite{jing2021understanding}).
+We therefore include the audio encoder's self-supervised objective, $\mathcal{L}_{\text{SSM}}$.
+In our implementation, $L_{SSM}$ is instantiated as the audio encoder's masked acoustic reconstruction loss.
+We use the encoder's default masked reconstruction setup: the mel-spectrogram is split into $4\times4$ patches, $70\%$ are masked uniformly at random.
+For many state-of-the-art audio models, this is a masked acoustic modeling loss~\cite{huang2022masked} (or a contrastive objective~\cite{saeed2021contrastive}), acting as a regularizer to preserve acoustic modeling capability.
 The final optimization thus becomes:

 This dual objective balances the acquisition of new semantic knowledge with the preservation of existing acoustic capabilities.